anmartinezs/polnet/scripts/README.md

     a dataset with all different types of structures including membranes, microtubules, actin networks, 18 different cytosolic and 8 membrane-bound macromolecules.
 Input configuration files for geometry and transformation generators, as well as the macromolecular models are available under **data** folder.
+* **deprecated**: contains
+some scripts for evaluations carried out during the software development, they are not prepared for external users because some hardcoded paths need to be modified.